Connected Insurance: How to benchmark a best-in-class telematics SDK?

 Today, it is fair to say that all telematics SDKs on the market can be considered good products.
 It is no surprise as mobile telematics is a mature technology that has been around for the last 10 years, powering around 50 millions insurance policies in 2025.
 Insurers (including Progressive, AllState, Direct Assurance and Tokio Marine to name only a few) using this technology have reported lower loss-ratios and higher customer loyalty for years.

 That being said, there are critical differences between good telematics SDKs and best-in-class telematics SDKs.
-Based on feedback from insurers who have launched connected programs, three key metrics drive customer adoption and satisfaction: trip detection rate, battery consumption and data usage.
+Based on feedback from insurers who have successfully scaled connected programs, the most performant SDKs consistently outperform on three key metrics that drive customer adoption and satisfaction: trip detection rate, battery consumption, and data usage.

 Each of these metrics directly influences the customer experience, which is one of the key value drivers of any connected insurance program.
-Ignoring even one of them can jeopardize the scalability of connected programs, and the reliability of connected services such as crash detection.
+If a telematics SDK underperforms on any of these three metrics, large-scale adoption of a connected insurance program and crash detection is at risk.

 Testing conditions